 The 2019 Ethel Payne winner was Larry Miller of WUSA-TV.
 His proposal focused on telling the story of the struggle of young farmers in South Africa, amid the controversy to expand Black-owned farms.

-The 2021 winner is Melissa Noel, who reported on the story, “Beyond The Return: Black Women Entrepreneurs In U.S. & Africa Fueling Movement For Future Partnerships” for ESSENCE online.
+The 2020 winner was Melissa Noel, who reported on the story, “Beyond The Return: Black Women Entrepreneurs In U.S. & Africa Fueling Movement For Future Partnerships” for ESSENCE online.

 The 2021 winner was Erica Ayisi, who published a series of “Amplify Africa” Reports.
 View here work here: https://nabjonline.org/blog/2021-ethel-payne-fellow-erica-ayisi-publishes-amplify-africa-reports/

 2022 applications have closed.
 Stay tuned for the next winner.